Who are we?

 A Board of Administration with 15 members and 15 substitutes, with a 3-year mandate, renewable once.

-The current President of Femmes & Sciences is Nadine Halberstadt, physicist, research director at the CNRS in Toulouse.
+The current President of Femmes & Sciences is Isabelle Pianet, research engineer at the IRAMAT-CRP2A laboratory (CNRS - Université Bordeaux Montaigne).

 In 2000, the association was founded following the publication of several works and reports on the status of women in science.
 These revealed a significant deficit of women in science, particularly in positions with high responsibility.